A charity fundraiser has ensured a 10week-old Doodle puppy that couldn’t stop spending a penny was able to undergo life-changing surgery.

 The fund-raisers at DoodleAid were equally delighted they had helped to make such a difference with their generous donation.

-DoodleAid trustees Caroline King and Karen Harvey gave a glowing testimonial for the Kentdale team when they thanked all those who had donated, saying: “Faith is a very lucky little puppy as we managed to find a fantastic vets with Kentdale Referrals.
+DoodleAid trustees Caroline King and Karen Harvey gave a glowing testimonial for the Kentdale team when they thanked all those who had donated, saying: “Faith is a very lucky little puppy as we managed to find a fantastic Vets in Kentdale Referrals.